12 Rules For RV Camping and Campsite Etiquette

 3. Don’t Leave your outside lights on all night long

 You will never see this in any rule book but it's common courtesy to turn off your awning lights when you retire for the evening.
-It's okay to leave the small amber light on at night as it should not bother your neighbors.
+It's okay to leave the small amber light on at night as it should not bother your neighbours.

-No one wants to go to bed at night having their neighbors bright outside lights blaring at them when they are trying to sleep or enjoying the stars at night.
+No one wants to go to bed at night having their neighbours bright outside lights blaring at them when they are trying to sleep or enjoying the stars at night.
 Once again this is just common courtesy.
 Your fellow camper could be sensitive to light when trying to sleep or perhaps just trying to enjoy tonight's sky.